zchee/golang-wiki/MinimumRequirements:-Clarify-GOAMD64-system-requirements.md

 The Go toolchain does not currently generate any AVX512 instructions.

+Note that *processor* is a simplification in this context.
+In practice, support from the entire system (firmware, hypervisor, kernel) is needed.

 See section [Microarchitecture support](#microarchitecture-support) for hints on how to use microarchitecture environment variables like GOAMD64.

 ### 386